check_mk disk monitoring for XFS is not good enough

 2. Do a check_mk sensor on the mounts (a touch or an ls?), dCache is already doing that in (1).

 Option 1 is better (although is dCache specific), probably should do both to have a solution for EOS as well.

-#1 Updated by Gerard Bernabeu Altayo over 4 years ago
+#1 Updated by Gerard Bernabeu Altayo almost 5 years ago

 - File check_dcache_pic_wrapper-1.sh check_dcache_pic_wrapper-1.sh added

 - Assignee changed from Gerard Bernabeu Altayo to Natalia Ratnikova

 I'd like you to work on this task.

 About 'possible fixes' I just realized I meant 'dCache log parser', not puppet log parser.

 I'm attaching the nagios sensor that PIC runs, it needs to be slightly addapted to our infrastructure AND the output needs to change a bit to be check_mk compliant.